Farm Work Injuries: Employees at High Risk of Preventable Accidents

 Many of these accidents are preventable, and each year farm equipment accidents generate millions in settlements and verdicts for victims.
 Most commonly, the cause of injury is human error though product liability issues cannot be discounted.

 The Lyon Firm has the resources and knowledge to work alongside engineering and medical experts to determine the root cause of farming accidents.
-Joe Lyon has experience developing evidence and presenting the highest quality arguments on behalf of injured parties and their family.
+Joe Lyon is a Cincinnati catastrophic injury lawyer with experience developing evidence and presenting the highest quality arguments on behalf of injured parties and their family.

 According to the U.S. Occupational and Safety and Health Administration (OSHA), tractor accidents are the most common source of deaths and severe injuries, most frequently in the form of rollovers.
 Most overturn injuries could be prevented by roll cages and seat belts, yet only one-third of U.S. tractors are equipped with basic safety devices.